What causes anxiety?

 Feeling anxious could also be something you learned early on in life.
 For example, if your family or main carers viewed the world as hostile or dangerous, you may have learned to feel the same way.

 Everyday life and habits

 Your lifestyle and the way you spend your time day-to-day can affect the way you feel.
 For example, the following experiences can all contribute to anxiety:

-- pressure at home, at work, or on your course if you’re studying
+- Pressure at home, at work, or on your course if you are studying

 “I have recently realised that I spend money when anxious, which in turn makes me feel anxious about how much I’m spending.”

-Your diet can affect your mood on a day-to-day basis, and some foods can mimic and trigger symptoms of anxiety, such as drinking caffeine, eating lots of sugar or a poor diet generally.
+Your diet can affect your mood on a day-to-day basis, and some foods can mimic and trigger symptoms of anxiety, such as drinking caffeine, eating lots of sugar or a generally poor diet.

 Physical and mental health

 Your physical health can have an impact on your mental wellbeing.
 For example, if you have a long-term physical health condition, or experience chronic pain, this might make you more vulnerable to experiencing mental health problems such as anxiety or depression.